alangardner-dev/new-laptop/README.md

 ## Install Apps via Brew

-Run this command to install apps.
-[See App List](list-brew-installs.txt).
+Run this command to install a list of apps.
+[See my list](list-brew-installs.txt).

 ```
 xargs brew install < ./list-brew-installs.txt